- Mary Caldwell, For the AJC

 Skidaway Island, 52 Diamond Causeway, Savannah.
 912-598-2300.

-Skidaway borders the intracoastal waterway, so expect to see terrain such as salt marshes and wildlife including fiddler crabs.
+Skidaway borders the intracoastal waterway, so expect to see terrain such as salt marsh and wildlife including fiddler crabs.

 General Coffee, 46 John Coffee Road, Nicolls.
 912-384-7082.